NilavPatel/Todo.CQRS/README.md

 - Events and Handlers
 - ReadModels
 - Query Controllers
-- Command and Event handlers auto register
+- Command and Event handler's auto dependency register
-- Unit of Work for aggregates
+- Unit of Work for multiple aggregates
-- Class for sequential GUIDs (CombGuid.cs)
+- Class for sequential GUIDs
 - Snapshots and Snapshot repository

 ## Tips: